noi-techpark/mail-dispatcher/README.md

     (4)   > Verification Domain: _amazonses.mails.example.com
     (5)   > Verification Value (TXT): 6sGk2GAyieeDhOdbGGNgifYeJo2PBDE4ZuHafLoKO/c=
     (6)   > DKIM: Disabled

+If you aren't using [Route53](https://aws.amazon.com/route53/) or you haven't configured the `aws.dnsConfigurationEnabled` property, you will have to setup the required DNS entries manually.

 In order to setup the domain you need to first configure the MX record on the domain (1) with value (3).
 Then you need to setup a TXT record on the verification domain (4) with value (5).